zhuang-li/zhuang-li.github.io/_pages/about.md

 I earned my PhD from Monash University, where I was mentored by Dr. Lizhen Qu, Prof. Gholamreza Haffari, and ACL Fellow Phil Cohen.
 I am now a Lecturer at RMIT University.

 My recent work has appeared in leading venues such as ACL, EMNLP, NAACL, NeurIPS, and ICLR.
-I was a recipient of the **EMNLP 2025 Outstanding Paper Award**, one of seven such awards among 3,200+ accepted papers; according to publicly accessible EMNLP records, it appears to be the first confirmed EMNLP Outstanding Paper with Australia-based author affiliations.
+I was a recipient of the **EMNLP 2025 Outstanding Paper Award**, one of seven such awards among 3,200+ accepted papers, and the first confirmed Australia-affiliated EMNLP Outstanding Paper.

-I have also collaborated with industry partners, including Ant International (Singapore), on LLM safety evaluation and red teaming, resulting in publications at ACL and NeurIPS.
+I have also collaborated with industry partners, including Ant International (Singapore) on trustworthy LLMs, and Openstream.ai on semantic parsing and dialogue systems.
+These collaborations have led to publications at ACL, EACL, and NeurIPS, as well as a US patent application on LLM post-editing.

+I am also a co-applicant on the Wellcome Trust AI4You(th) project, in partnership with Google Health, on safe clinical LLMs for youth mental health.

 I also contribute to the research community through service roles, including **Senior Area Chair for EMNLP 2026**, Area Chair for NeurIPS 2026, ACL Rolling Review, and NLPCC 2026, and Publication Chair for ALTA 2026.